 Scientists worry next flu season could be a bad one

-A nearly nonexistent flu season means normally high levels of immunity to the virus are much lower.
+A nearly nonexistent flu season means normally high levels of immunity are much lower.

 More in www.nbcnews.com